 The ordinance of the Lord’s Supper ( 1 Corinthians 11:20 ), is called also “the Lord’s table” (1 Corinthians 10:21), “communion,” “cup of blessing” (1 Corinthians 10:16), and “breaking of bread” (Acts 2:42).
 Jesus and His disciples observed the Lord’s Supper in the upper room at Jerusalem the night of His trial (Luke 22:13, 14).
 At the very time Jesus was giving instructions for the memorial ordinance of His death to be observed, the wicked religious leaders were plotting to kill him.

 The Lord’s Supper, which succeeded the Passover memorial of deliverance from Egypt, was given, not as a sacrifice, but to remind the believer of what has been done for him by the great sacrifice made by the Son of God (Hebrews 9:25–28; 10:3–12, 14).
 The Lord’s Supper is an ordinance of thanksgiving.
 The spiritual significance of the act of partaking of Lord’s Supper must be studied from the background of man’s original state of perfection, his fall, and his redemption by God through Christ.

 The Plan of Salvation

 In His infinite mercy, God offered a way of escape from death.
 He offered to pay the penalty of man’s sin through the sacrifice of His Son (Psalms 2:7, 12; 40:7; John 14:9–11; 2 Corinthians 5:19).
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
 There is no greater love than that (John 15:13).

 The broken bread of the Lord’s Supper represents the truth that as man receives his physical life from bread, so the repentant, believing sinner receives life from God’s Word.
 The physical food taken into the body is broken by the processes of digestion into nutrients to sustain the body.
-Similarly, the study and assimilation of the Word of God helps the believers to maintain communion with Heaven and empower them to grow in grace.
+Similarly, the study and assimilation of the Word of God helps the believer to maintain communion with Heaven and empower him to grow in grace.